aoutir/HafsaProjects/README.md

 # [Project 4: DECIDE ](https://github.com/aoutir/DECIDE)

-* DECIDE() is a software application that generates a boolean signal determining whether an interceptor should be launched based on input radar tracking information.
+* DECIDE() is a software application implemented in Java that generates a boolean signal determining whether an interceptor should be launched based on input radar tracking information.
 This radar tracking information is available at the instant the function is called.

 # [Project 5: Emulator of gameboy](https://github.com/aoutir/Emulator_gameboy)